Skip to Content

 How long does the Cricut Blade Last?

-This is not a size fits all kind of question
+This is not a size fits all kind of question.

-The blade’s life depends on the kind of materials you are working with, how often you use them, and of course how you care for them.
+The blade’s life depends on the kind of materials you are working with, how often you use them, and, of course, how you care for them.

 You’ll know you have to replace the blades when your cuts are dull and not as sharp as they used to be.